fbpx

 1. Your child has also experienced bullying

 Some children will bully others as a result of being previously bullied.
 It could be a way to try and regain control and confidence.
 In an environment where there is a lot of bullying, kids who have been on the receiving end turn to bullying as a defence mechanism.
 As a parent, it is important to ensure that if your child has been bullied they get the appropriate help.
-Victims of bullying need to find positive ways of dealing and healing from the trauma.
+Victims of bullying need to find positive ways of dealing with and healing from the trauma.

 1. Your child has sleeping problems

 Sleep in children affects behaviour.
-According to paediatric research, children who sleep for less that the recommended number of hours have problems controlling emotions, cognitive abilities and general behaviour.
-Due to insufficient sleep the brain has a problem with processing information so kids with trouble sleeping react before fully processing the situation.
+According to paediatric research, children who sleep for less than the recommended number of hours have problems controlling emotions, cognitive abilities and general behaviour.
+Due to insufficient sleep, the brain has a problem with processing information so kids with trouble sleeping react before fully processing the situation.
 If you notice that your child is having trouble sleeping then they are probably irritable too.
 Seek help for them.

 1. Your child lives in a violent environment